Fishing - The Best Baits For Crappie Fishing

 Adjust Depth Before Anything Else

-Many anglers change baits when the real problem is depth.
-If you are not getting bites, move the bait up or down a foot or two before you switch to something else.
+Many anglers change baits when the actual problem is depth.
+If you are not getting bites, move the bait up or down a foot or two before switching to something else.
 Crappie may be suspended higher than you think, or lower than you expect.

 Keep the Bait in the Strike Zone